This post briefly explains what WebRTC is and why you should be aware of the WebRTC leak. Also, it presents how to fix the problem.

 Don’t panic!
 It is simple to detect if your browser may leak your IP address through WebRTC and it is also simple to fix the problem.

-- If you are connected to a VPN and you see your regular IP (provided by the ISP) it means that your VPN does not properly handle the leak.
-If you see the IP of the VPN server then you are safe.
+- Are you connected to a VPN?
+If you see your public IP (provided by the ISP), it means that your VPN does not correctly handle the leak.
+If you see the IP of the VPN server, then you are safe.

 The simplest way to fix the WebRTC leak is by disabling WebRTC from Firefox and Chrome.
 Thus, you will not rely on your VPN to handle the WebRTC leak.